lurado/LLDO/README.md

 If your whole team uses LLDO, you can share common breakpoints by right clicking them and selecting "Share Breakpoint".

-### Objective-C Only Projects on a Device
+### Pure Objective-C Projects On a Device

-To be able to use the Swift helpers (and thus LLDO) in an Objective-C only project on a device, you need to bundle the necessary Swift runtime libraries:
+To be able to use the Swift helpers (and thus LLDO) in an Objective-C project on an iOS device, you need to bundle the necessary Swift runtime libraries:

 1. Add a single Swift file
 1. Do **not** create a bridging header